Racial segregation: United States

-De facto segregation in the United States has increased since the civil rights movement, while official segregation has been outlawed.
+Voluntary segregation in the United States has increased since the civil rights movement, while official segregation has been outlawed.
 The Supreme Court ruled in Milliken v.
-Bradley (1974) that de facto racial segregation was acceptable, as long as schools were not actively making policies for racial exclusion; since then, schools have been segregated due to myriad indirect factors.
+Bradley (1974) that voluntary racial segregation was acceptable, as long as schools were not actively making policies for racial exclusion; since then, schools have been segregated due to myriad indirect factors.

 Redlining is part of how white communities in America maintained some level of racial segregation.
 It is the practice of denying or increasing the cost of services, such as mortgages, banking, insurance, access to jobs, access to health care, or even supermarkets to residents in certain, often racially determined, areas.
 The most effective form of redlining, and the practice most commonly meant by the term, refers to mortgage discrimination.
 Over the next twenty years, a succession of further court decisions and federal laws, including the Home Mortgage Disclosure Act and measure to end mortgage discrimination in 1975, would completely invalidate de jure racial segregation and discrimination in the U.S. According to Rajiv Sethi, an economist at Columbia University, black-white segregation in housing is slowly declining for most metropolitan areas in the US.
 Racial segregation or separation can lead to social, economic and political tensions.
 Thirty years (the year 2000) after the civil rights era, the United States remained in many areas a residentially segregated society, in which Blacks, whites and Hispanics inhabit different neighborhoods of vastly different quality.